zachcp/squint-molstar/src/index.md

 ## CodeMirror + Mol*

-- This takes the sample principle as above but extends it to use the output JSON as input to another component.
+- This takes the same principle as above but extends it to use the output JSON as input to another component.
 - We are using the [Mol*](https://molstar.org) Viewer, a browser viewer for molecular structures.
 - We are targetting the [MolViewSpec](https://molstar.org/mol-view-spec/), a Mol* extension and declarative visualization standard.
 - The standard uses node trees in JSON.